 - 3 cups chopped kale

-- Grab your soup pot and heat it up to medium, add the onions and carrots and sauté until the onions are soft (about 5 minutes).
+- Grab your soup pot and heat it up to medium heat.
+Add the onions and carrots and sauté until the onions are soft (about 5 minutes).
 Add water a tablespoon at-a-time if they start to stick.

-- Add the tomatoes, stir, cover and simmer for 10 minutes.
-Add ½ cup water if the tomatoes get too dry.
+- Mix in the tomatoes, cover the pot and simmer them for 10 minutes.

 - Add the vegetable broth and lentils.
-Cover and simmer for 40-45 minutes or until the lentils are soft. (you’ll need to taste for this, poor you).
+Cover the pot and simmer for 40-45 minutes or until the lentils are soft.

 - Stir in the kale and allow it to soften for about 5-10 minutes.